-- 4. Remove the rubber mat in the instrument panel storage. - 5.
-Extend the key blade on the new transmitter and insert the key blade into the transmitter slot. - Press and hold the POWER button for two seconds.
-When the transmitter is programmed, the DIC will show that it is ready to program the next transmitter.

-7. Remove the transmitter from the transmitter slot and press and on the transmitter.
+- 4. Remove the rubber mat in the center console storage area. - 5.
+Place the new transmitter into the transmitter pocket. - Press and hold POWER () for two seconds.
+When the transmitter is programmed, the DIC will show that it is ready to program the next transmitter. - Remove the transmitter from the transmitter pocket and press and on the transmitter.